Breakthrough Initiative Grants

 Nonprofit organizations that apply for a Breakthrough grant are eligible to also apply for WCF’s traditional funding awards during its regular grant cycles in May and November.

-Nonprofit organizations with a 501(c)(3) status located in Lincoln, Nebraska, or with a proposal directly benefiting Lincoln would be eligible to apply.
+Nonprofit organizations with a 501(c)(3) status located in Lincoln, Nebraska, or with a proposal directly benefiting Lincoln are eligible to apply when Breakthrough Initiative Grants are available.
 If the project is a collaboration, partnering organizations must submit evidence of support.
 University or government entities may collaborate as partners on a project but cannot serve as the project’s lead agency.

 How to Apply

 If offered, the steps and timeline for applying for a Breakthrough Initiative Grant will next be available in summer 2024.
 Nonprofits interested in applying for a Breakthrough grant must first contact WCF to discuss the proposal, and then be invited to complete an electronic Letter of Intent (LOI).
 The completed electronic LOI will include: